 General Program Requirements

-Requirements to Maintain Matriculation in Exercise Physiology
+Requirements to Maintain Matriculation in Exercise Science

-The following guidelines have been developed to specify the essential functions students must demonstrate in order to fulfill the requirements of the Exercise Physiology curricula.
+The following guidelines have been developed to specify the essential functions students must demonstrate in order to fulfill the requirements of the Exercise Science curricula.
 Functions listed are required for the learning and practice of critical thinking, communication, and technical skills taught in the curricula.
 These functions may be required in practicum, classroom and laboratory environments.

-The University of Massachusetts Lowell Exercise Physiology program will consider for admission any applicant who demonstrates the ability to perform or learn to perform the functions listed in this document with or without reasonable accommodations or academic adjustments consistent with the American Disabilities Act (ADA).
+The University of Massachusetts Lowell Exercise Science program will consider for admission any applicant who demonstrates the ability to perform or learn to perform the functions listed in this document with or without reasonable accommodations or academic adjustments consistent with the American Disabilities Act (ADA).
 Applicants with disabilities are not required to disclose the existence or nature of their disability during the admissions process; however, any applicant with questions about these technical requirements is strongly encouraged to discuss the issue with a Department representative.
 If appropriate, and upon the request of the applicant/student, academic adjustments and/or reasonable accommodations may be provided.

 Observational and Examination Skills